Anbanavan Asaradhavan Adangadhavan: Music

-Release
+Release and reception

-Anbanavan Asaradhavan Adangadhavan was theatrically released worldwide on 23 June 2017, coinciding with Eid al-Fitr.
+Anbanavan Asaradhavan Adangadhavan was theatrically released worldwide on 23 June 2017, coinciding with Eid al-Fitr, and received generally negative reviews from critics.

-Critical reception

-Anbanavan Asaradhavan Adangadhavan received generally negative reviews from critics.

 Sify called the film "a B-grade crowd-pleaser that knows exactly who its audience is.
 For die-hard fans of STR it is a treat".
 Thinkal Menon from The Times of India rated 2 out of 5, stating that "A suspense cameo towards the end makes things worse as the film, by then, makes one yawn unapologetically."
 Sreedhar Pillai, for Firstpost, rated the film 2 out of 5 and summarised that "AAA is hugely disappointing and a crashing bore.
 The film tests your patience with a confusing screenplay and disjointed narration."
 Srivatsan of India Today rated 2 out of 5 stars, stating that "From what we get, Adhik Ravichandran wanted to bring Subramaniyapuram into his of Trisha Illana Nayanthara space.
 Save for the bits with Madurai Michael, there's no denial that Anbanavan Asaradhavan Adangathavan is not even an ordinarily made film."

 Sowmya Rajendran of The News Minute reviewed it as a loud, tacky "gentlemen" oriented film.
 Baradwaj Rangan wrote for Film Companion, "Adhik Ravichandran appears to make movies with male gaze.
 He bandages the inabilities and insecurities of his target audience with scene after scene that could be subtitled, "women are like this only."
 The review of The Indian Express was slightly more on the positive side, rating the film 3 out of 5 stars, and stating that "AAA's highlight would be the dialogues, especially ones about lead actor Simbu's father TR Rajendran and humour will draw audience to the theatres."